 Program: M.S., Software Engineering

-Students in the M.S. program complete 30 units of graduate work, including 6 units involving a thesis or graduate project.
-The core of the graduate program in Software Engineering is comprised of a series of advanced courses in software engineering.
-The electives may be chosen from a list that specializes on topics related to software engineering.
-The electives may be chosen to form a concentration in an area of specialization or to provide a broadly based program of study, whichever is more consistent with the selected thesis or graduate project.
+Students in the Software Engineering M.S. program complete 30 units of graduate work, including 6 units involving a thesis.
+The core of the program comprises advanced courses in software engineering processes, including requirements analysis, software design and implementation, verification and validation, quality assurance, software maintenance and software project management.
+The electives may be chosen to form a concentration in an area of specialization or to provide a broadly based program of study, whichever is more consistent with the selected thesis.

 A. Requirements for Admission

 For admission to the Master of Science program in Software Engineering, applicants must meet the requirements of the University as listed in this Catalog, take the Graduate Record Examination (GRE), submit the results to the University and be accepted to the program by the Computer Science department.
 Each applicant’s transcripts and GRE scores will be reviewed by the Computer Science department to determine if the student shows high promise of success in the program.
-Applicants who have completed an ABET-accredited Computer Science Bachelor of Science program and have met all other entry requirements are exempt from the GRE requirement.
+Applicants who have completed an ABET-accredited Computer Science Bachelor of Science program with a GPA of 3.0 or better and have met all other entry requirements are exempt from the GRE requirement.

 Requirements for Classified Status